 Tax Software Resources for UCCS Students:

 Remember: GEO advisors are NOT TAX EXPERTS.
 We CANNOT give you any tax advice or help you with any tax issue.
-The CU system for this year is providing UCCS students with CU income (student wages, scholarships, etc.) a free license to WinStar 'Foreign National Tax Resource' software.
+The CU system for this year is providing UCCS students with CU income (student wages, scholarships, etc.) a free license to WindStar 'Foreign National Tax Resource' software.
 Check your email for direct emails from GEO and the CU Tax Office about your tax obligations.
 Note - other commonly available tax preparation software is typically NOT able to assist with the tax situation faced by international students and scholars (and dependents).
+WindStar can only be used if you are a non-resident alien for tax purposes.

-If you did not have CU income, contact our office to request a discounted code to Sprintax, another software for foreign nationals to prepare U.S. federal and state returns.
+If you did not have CU income, contact our office to request a discounted code (for federal return only) to Sprintax, another software for foreign nationals (non-resident aliens for tax purposes) to prepare U.S. federal and state returns.

 You may also wish to consult a commercial tax preparer.
 If you want to seek advice from professional tax preparer, look for a qualified CPA in your area, and be sure to ask questions about the services provided and the prior experience of the tax preparer, e.g., cost and specifics about what is included and the amount of previous experience, specifically with the preparation of non-resident tax forms.
 Many CPAs and tax-preparation firms are not experienced with non-resident taxes.
 Ask your GEO advisor if you need help in finding a tax preparer.